meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 )
 ```

 On Lines 6 through 9, we establish our database connection.
-Our `adapter` is the name of the database management system (typed in all lower-case) that we’re using to hold our data and our `database` is the path to our app’s database.
+Our `adapter` sets the name of the database management system (typed in all lower-case) that we’re using to hold our data and our `database` sets the path to our app’s database.
 This path includes our deployment environment hash, which is an argument of `Bundle.require` on Line 4 and will change based on our key’s value, pointing to other databases.

 ### Line 11